These Real-Life Gardens Impressed Us as America's Best Front Yard Finalists

 Palms and a pomegranate tree frame a cheery, bright green landscape, with a few flowers for punctuation, at Najia S.’s California home.

 Each year, Pat and Russ Gray plant a fresh batch of tulip bulbs outside their Oxford, Maryland, door for a spectacular spring display.

 Even in Las Vegas, Sharon Winter achieves a green space with plants that don’t need much water yet contribute interesting foliage.

 Making the most of her front yard in San Francisco, Janet Petros clusters plants tightly for a woodland-inspired landscape.

 In Southern California, Ed and Patty Hildebrand replaced their turf with drought-tolerant succulents and shrubs, plus a rock swale to collect runoff.

 This Louisiana cottage was overgrown with poison ivy and photinia.
 “It was great for privacy,” owner Sara McDaniel jokes.
 The DIYer went for a more welcoming landscape with ‘Dwarf Burford’ hollies and ‘Thumbelina’ zinnias along the front porch and crape myrtles, dwarf gardenias, and liriope at both ends.

 More About America's Best Front Yard Contest

-Nearly 900 of our readers entered BH&G's inaugural America's Best Front Yard Contest!
+We received nearly 1,800 entries for BH&G's America's Best Front Yard Contest this year!
 We were so impressed with each entry we saw and the amazing diversity of styles and plants these gardens showcased.
 Keep on planting, pruning, and painting, and you, too, could have the chance to win the honor of America's Best Front Yard.
 Stay tuned for information on next year's competition.